zhoubihn/membership-suggestions/members.md

 ## When You Quit This Organization

 Please feel free to quit this organization at any time.
-Since we might cannot notice your quitting, please delete the item relating to you in this file and call for a pull request.
-When all these are done, you can safely quit.
+Since we might cannot notice your quitting, please delete the item relating to you in `members.md` (in your forked repositary) and create a pull request to this repository.
-And you are welcome to come back again.
+When your item is deleted from [this file](members.md), you can safely quit.
+And you are welcome to come back again whenever you are glad to.

 ## List of Members in Order of Github Username